chrplr/PCBS/slides/2021-pcbs/lecture3.md

 # Anagrams

-Given the list of french words, write a program that prints all anagrams.
+Given the list of french words, write a program that prints all anagrams (words sharing the same letters in different order).

+(For a solution, see <https://github.com/chrplr/openlexicon/tree/master/scripts/anagrams>)